-The best and worst thing about cameras is that they don’t see the world as well as our eyes.
-We have a far greater dynamic range than our cameras.
+Shadows in photos convey emotion and create atmosphere.
+To use shadows in photos photographers take advantage of the dynamic range of digital cameras.
+The best and worst thing about digital cameras is that they don’t see the world as well as our eyes, because we have a far greater dynamic range than our cameras.

-But this is the best thing about cameras too, because why not create something interesting, instead of trying to capture the world exactly as you see it?
+But this is the best thing about digital photography too.
+Why not create something interesting, instead of trying to capture the world exactly as you see it?

 Why not concentrate on using shadows in photos, instead of always working to eliminate them?